jorgeramirez/dcs/README.md

     var p1 = new Person('foo', 'bar');

-The config object (the second parameter of the `DCS.define` method) contains the methods or properties that will be part of the new class prototype, except for the _property_ config object that you can use to specify default values for instance variables.
+The config object (the second parameter of the `DCS.define` method) contains the methods and properties that will be part of the new class prototype, except for the _property_ config object that you can use to specify default values for instance variables.
 The _property_ config also tells DCS to generate getters/setters for each instance variable specified in this object.